 When is the best time to sell my business?

-In essence the answer depends on your state of mind and the condition of the business.
+The answer depends on your state of mind and the condition of the business.
 These two interrelated factors are similar to two lines on a graph; that is when they come together, then that is the best time to sell your business.

-Likewise it is not a straightforward question to answer as it involves looking at two different facets the personal and commercial.
+Likewise, it is not a straightforward question to answer as it involves looking at two different facets the personal and commercial.
 Let’s look at these in more detail.

 Please have a look at my Quiz elsewhere on the website.
 The answers to the questions may give you an idea as to how ready you are.

 You might also like to consider your health, your family’s health and what you would do after the sale.